 As such, the BCRN has a made a motion to dissolve.

 We are genuinely saddened to be sharing this news.
 In it’s last phase the BCRN hopes provide a few resources to keep you connected while we transition our activities in collaboration with other rural advocacy organizations.

-Established in 2004, The BC Rural Network (BCRN) is a coalition of organizations, communities, and individuals who share a commitment to building the capacity of British Columbia to develop responses to rural and remote community issues.
-The Network dialogues with rural communities and organizations across BC through a series of annual regional forums, the Biennial BC Rural Communities Summit, an annual province-wide Members‘ Workshop, an e-mail list, regular newsletters, and this website.
+From 2004 to 2018, the BC Rural Network (BCRN) served as a coalition of organizations, communities, and individuals who shared a commitment to building the capacity of British Columbia to develop responses to rural and remote community issues.
+The Network dialogued with rural communities and organizations across BC through a series of annual regional forums, the Biennial BC Rural Communities Summit, an annual province-wide Members‘ Workshop, an e-mail list, regular newsletters, and this website.